 Seafood Paella Variations

-A seafood and chorizo paella recipe can be tweaked to your liking.
+A shrimp and chorizo paella recipe can be tweaked to your liking.
 This easy seafood paella recipe suits any kind of seafood.
 Try clams, fish filets or squid.
 Chicken is also nice in there, or you could swap the peas for green beans.

 This paella with mussels, shrimp and chorizo isn’t hard to make and the result is always impressive.
 If you love seafood paella, consider getting a carbon steel paella pan.
 It’s wide, round and shallow with sloping sides to ensure the rice will cook in a single layer.